-Sex determination has been an area of great interest since times immemorial.
+Sex determination has been an area of great interest.
 Sexual differentiation essentially epitomizes the maturation of phenotypic traits secondary to hormonal action which define the sex of an individual as per the society norms and behavior.
 Scientifically speaking, sex determination may be looked at as having the following 4 components, inclusive of the phenotypic sex.
 They are tabulated as follows:

 |Sex of an individual||Explanation|

 |Chromosomal sex determination||Presence of Y chromosome dictates “male” sex and determines the genotypic sex.|

 |Gonadal sex determination||Presence of testes is generally accepted to be a “male”, while the presence of ovaries signifies “female” sex.|

 |Differentiation of genitalia||The internal and external genitalia further define the phenotypic sex of an individual.|